coliff/bootstrap-ie7/README.md

 ### FAQS

 * Q. Do I need to make any changes to my HTML to add support for bootstrap3-ie7?

   A. Nope!
 Just include the conditional IE7 stylesheet and you're ready to go!

 * Q. What about rounded corners, box shadows and gradients for IE7.
 How can I get those?

-  A. I recommend CCS3Pie for adding support for those CSS3 properties to older IE. http://css3pie.com/
+  A. I recommend CCS3Pie for adding support for those CSS3 properties to older IE. http://css3pie.com/.

+     If you use that you can add this to your CSS to quickly add border-radius https://gist.github.com/coliff/5618329

 ### Known Issues
 - This is not complete yet.
 I'm working on fixing some issues to match the release Bootstrap 3 CSS changes.
+Please open a pull request If you've fixed something.